Powerless to stop the oiling of bird habitat along the Gulf of Mexico, homeowners can provide havens for migrants in their own yards

 These backyard refuges are becoming increasingly critical.
 Biologist Mark Hostetler of the University of Florida, who studies how urban landscape design affects biodiversity, wrote in National Wildlife magazine that “urban environments are an important factor in the future conservation of many species.
 Not only has urban sprawl grown into the paths of stopover sites on bird flyways, but the sheer volume of human development has changed the amount of area available for nesting and overwintering.”

 Still, there is power in numbers.
-As of mid-June, NWF has certified 133,037 backyard habitats.
+As of May 2020, NWF has certified 240,000 backyard habitats.
 They range from a 100-acre parcel in California to a single balcony in New York City.
-Taken together, these backyard havens total more than 250,000 acres.
-“Creating a certified habitat in your own yard may seem like a small thing,” says Roxanne Paul, NWF’s senior coordinator for community and volunteer outreach.
+“Creating a certified habitat in your own yard may seem like a small thing,” says Roxanne Paul, NWF’s former senior coordinator for community and volunteer outreach.
 “But added together, these thousands of habitats do make a difference, both to migrating and local wildlife.”

 Want to help migratory birds?
 Find out more about NWF's Certified Wildlife Habitat program—and start making a difference in the lives of these vulnerable and imperiled songsters.